SlendHer

 SH: Does meal planning mean eating the same thing all week long?

 MC: Not at all–unless that’s what you prefer.
 I encourage each person to figure out their “why.”
 If it’s not saving money, time, or eating healthier, maybe it’s about reducing decision fatigue.
 After all, we make decisions all day long.
 Or maybe meal planning is a way to make mealtimes easier and more efficient when you’re trying to balance busy family schedules, homework, and bath time for the kiddos.
-Or maybe meal planning can lead to recipe inspiration to get you excited about cooking.
+Or maybe eating plan can lead to recipe inspiration to get you excited about cooking.
 Whatever it is is, recognize your why, make it a priority, and let it impact your decisions moving forward.

 SH: Meal planning seems complicated.
 What is your approach to simplify it?